 After five years in the Marine Corps, followed by ten years in the Army, Corporal Mark Laureano began his life in law enforcement, in 2011.
-He spoke with A&E Real Crime about the less-than-traditional road he took to the Richland County Sheriff’s Department in South Carolina and falling in love with being a police officer.
+He spoke with A&E True Crime about the less-than-traditional road he took to the Richland County Sheriff’s Department in South Carolina and falling in love with being a police officer.

 What led to your career with the Richland County Sheriff’s Department?